TomerTzobel/size_matching/README.md

 - run

 Manual run:

-build data (only in the first run) enter DB folder and then run by this order:
+build data (only in the first run):

+enter DB folder and then run by this order:
 - firstLoadDB.py
 - secondLoadTable.py